ctrivino1/Spy-Plane-Project/README.md

 After I recieved the predictions for each plane I was curious to find out the top businesses, cities, and states that had the highest probabilities of having spy planes; visuals are given to help answer those questions.

+My complete analysis can be viewed at: https://shiny.byui.edu/connect/#/apps/1433/access